 Work to renew the old wharf at Matiatia

-In mid-October 2020, work will start on the old wharf to ensure it is able to be used an an alternative berth for Waiheke’s ferries in case the main wharf needs to be temporarily closed during its renewal works starting in mid-2021.
+Work has been completed on the old wharf to ensure it is able to be used as an alternative berth for Waiheke’s ferries when the main wharf needs to be temporarily closed during its renewal works.

 - Four new concrete-filled, steel piles embedded 4 meters into the underlying rock.